 Other personal bills – internet, home contents insurance, TV license and any TV subscriptions

-One months’ rent in advance and one month’s rent as deposit.
+One month’s inclusive charge in advance and one month’s inclusive charge as deposit

-Before you move in you will pay a security deposit, this is normally equal to one month’s rent.
-It is held for the duration of the tenancy and the landlord can claim against any damages or unpaid rent at the end of the tenancy.
+Before you move in you will pay a security deposit, this is normally equal to one month’s inclusive charge.
+It is held for the duration of the Tenancy and the Landlord can claim against any damages or unpaid rent at the end of the Tenancy.

-As a member of the DPS (Deposit Protection Service) Retirement Villages Group hold deposits in a secure managed account and any properties rented on assured shorthold tenancy will be registered with the scheme as required by law.
+As a member of the DPS (Deposit Protection Service) Retirement Villages Group hold deposits in a secure managed account and any properties rented assured shorthold tenancies will be registered with the scheme as required by law.

 Short-term rentals are usually one to three months in length, but can be up to a maximum of six months fixed Term before they become a standard long-term rental.
 Short-term rentals are a fantastic way to test a village and ensure you are happy before committing.
 All facilities and services are available to short-term Tenants regardless of how short their stay.Just as with standard rentals, Assured Tenancy agreements are used with some minor adjustments to reflect the temporary nature of the agreement.

 Extensions to the initial Term can be negotiated with one months’ notice, usually under the same terms as the initial Term.

 Deposit is still one month’s inclusive charge.
 The monthly inclusive charge is usually expected in full at the commencement of the Tenancy (i.e. two month Tenancy equals two months’ inclusive charge in advance).
 This is due to Tenant referencing not being as detailed as with long-term rentals.

 Short-term rentals are offered fully furnished including kitchen packs, meaning Tenants can arrive with personal items only (clothing, bedding etc..).